yanjustino/ellis/README.md

 If you want to contribute to an open source project, the best one to pick is one that you are using yourself.
 The maintainers will appreciate it!

 # Who was James H. Ellis
 James Henry Ellis (25 September 1924 – 25 November 1997) was a British engineer and **cryptographer**.
 In 1970, while working at the Government Communications Headquarters (GCHQ) in Cheltenham, he conceived of the possibility of "non-secret encryption", more commonly termed **public-key cryptography**.
-He had a simple but clever idea:

-> Closing and opening are inverse operations.
-In that sense "Alice" (:girl: :key: :unlock:) could open a lock and keep the key and send the open lock to "Bob".
-Bob (:boy: :lock: :email:) closes his message and sends it back to Alice (:girl: :key: :unlock: :email:).
-No keys are exchanged.
-This means that she (:girl: :unlock: :unlock: :unlock: :unlock:) could publish the padlock widely and allow any person to send a message, having to keep track of only one key.

 # References
 * [RSA encryptation](https://tools.ietf.org/html/rfc3447)